OyekemiAbioye/OyekemiAbioye/NLP/README.md

 ##Overview

-The project is based on classification of e-mail responses to newspaper articles.
-The e-mails are classified to the different categories - newspaper segment.
+The project is based on classification of  responses to newspaper articles.
+The documents are classified to the different categories - newspaper segment.
 This allows for effective routing of communications and timely feedback.

 ## The Dataset

-Random selection of readers email (text) to the newspaper, with the corresponding Class(Label).
+Random selection of articles, with the corresponding Class(Label).

 ## Technologies Used